developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/input/barcode/index.md

 ## UDI Decoding
 The Universal Device Identifier (UDI) parameter acquires multiple barcodes simultaneously.

-**This feature is supported using the imager on the following devices up to Android P (version 9.x) only**:
+**Support for UDI barcodes, such as GS1, HIBCC and ICCBBA, is being deprecated.
+This feature is supported using the imager on the following devices up to Android P (version 9.x) only**:

 * **TC51**
 * **TC56**